— About —

 Kathelijne is a science writer, editor and translator, living near Madrid and originally from Belgium.
 She studied Geology and Physical Land Resources in Ghent, Belgium, and Granada, Spain.
-She worked in a geo-consultancy company in the United Kingdom (Getech), and then as a self-employed geologist (Streamstar Geosolutions).
+She worked in a geo-consultancy company in the United Kingdom, and then as a self-employed geologist.
 She published in peer-reviewed scientific journals and also in culture/travel magazines.
-Kathelijne is responsible for a large part of GondwanaTalks articles and translations.

 Silvia Zuleta Romano: Editor of Spanish translations.

 Silvia (from Mar del Plata, Argentina) is a writer of contemporary fiction.
 She studied Economics at the University of Buenos Aires.
 In 2005 she moved to Madrid and worked in the world of culture.
 In 2011, she started writing and studying philosophy.
-She created two blogs: El canguro filosófo, dedicated to the philosophy of technology, big data, feminism and economics, and La guarida de ficción, on writing as a profession, desktop publishing and the ins and outs of the cultural market.
-She regularly contributes to literary magazines, and publishes on a weekly basis on www.silviazuletaromano.com.
+She publishes articles on filosophy, economy, big data, femenism and publishing on www.silviazuletaromano.com and regularly contributes to literary magazines.